auduno/clmtrackr/README.md

 ### Development ###

-First, install [node.js](http://nodejs.org/) with npm, then install [Grunt](http://gruntjs.com/getting-started).
+First, install [node.js](http://nodejs.org/) with npm.

-In the root directory of clmtrackr, run `npm install` then run `grunt`.
-This will create `clmtrackr.min.js` and `clmtrackr.js`.
+In the root directory of clmtrackr, run `npm install` then run `npm run build`.
+This will create `clmtrackr.min.js` and `clmtrackr.js` in `dist` folder.

 To test the examples locally, you need to run a local server.
 One easy way to do this is to install `http-server`, a small node.js utility: `npm install -g http-server`.
-Then run `http-server` in the root of clmtrackr and go to `http://localhost:8080/examples` in your browser.
+Then run `http-server` in the root of clmtrackr and go to `https://localhost:8080/examples` in your browser.

 ### License ###